 From 28th February 1997, the requirement to serve a section 20 notice was dispensed with.

-Let’s explore what an assured shorthold tenancy is.
+Let’s explore what an (AST) meaning?

-This post will look more closely at what it involves and how you can correctly use this residential tenancy agreement.
+This post will look more closely at what it involves and how you can correctly use this residential agreement.

-The tenant is assured an agreed set term to occupy the property provided the tenant sticks to the terms & conditions of the agreement.
+The tenant is assured an agreed set term to occupy the property provided the renter sticks to the terms & conditions of the agreement.
 The term for an AST commonly is between 6 months to 2 years.
 The contract can then be extended if both parties agree.

 The tenant has the surety to occupy the property for the agreed term.
 The owner is entitled to vacant possession after the fixed term expires.